devops-workflow/aws-policies/README.md

 # AWS policy definitions

-Mix of polices that can be used as is and examples
+Mix of policies that can be used as is and examples